State of Georgia

 Birding Georgia

-Georgia ranks as the biggest state east of the Mississippi, at 59,000 square miles of land area, being slightly larger than Michigan, Illinois, Wisconsin and Florida, in that order.
-Historically under-populated in the rural areas, especially in the coastal plain, it is now the 6th fastest growing state in the country, with 9.7 million people; that is a mixed blessing for birding, but no doubt a net negative for bird habitat.
+Historically under-populated in the rural areas, especially in the coastal plain, it is now the 6th fastest growing state in the country; that is a mixed blessing for birding, but no doubt a net negative for bird habitat.
 Physio-graphically, Georgia ranges from the highlands of the southern Appalachians, including Blue Ridge, Ridge-and-Valley, and Cumberland Plateau provinces, to the rolling red-clay terrain of the Piedmont, to the Coastal Plain: the flat, mostly sandy terrain below the Fall Line (aka gnat line aka Spanish moss line).
 Roughly half the state’s area lies in the latter province, a still sparsely populated area, much of which is devoted to industrial pine plantations, having replaced the vast open understory longleaf pine forests of centuries gone by.
 But cypress and black-gum swamps and bay-swamp forests still hold dominion over many Carolina bays and river bottoms.

 Although Georgia’s Atlantic coastline, at about 100 miles, is a fraction the length of its southern neighbour, and smaller than most of its northern neighbours’, fully 9 of 13 major barrier islands are preserved in an undeveloped state, giving Georgia the highest percentage of deserted beachfront of any east-coast state.
-This is good news for nesting and wintering shorebirds, gulls and the like, and it means that the potential for rare coastal bird species is high; on the other hand, these locales are birded only a tiny fraction the amount that Florida’s coastline is birded, with 19 million people living on or within an hour-and-a-half drive of the coast.
-Georgia’s coast lies farther west and farther from the continental shelf and the Gulf Stream current than any other spot on the Atlantic Coast of the U.S. This means that pelagic species are harder to come by than in, say, North Carolina.
+This is good news for nesting and wintering shorebirds, gulls and the like, and it means that the potential for rare coastal bird species is high; on the other hand, these locales are birded only a tiny fraction the amount that Florida’s coastline is birded.
+Georgia’s coast lies farther west and farther from the continental shelf and the Gulf Stream current than any other spot on the Atlantic Coast of the US.
+This means that pelagic species are harder to come by than in, say, North Carolina.
 It also gives Georgia fully one-third of the acreage of tidal salt marshes on the entire Atlantic Coast – lots of habitat for nesting Seaside Sparrows, Marsh Wrens and Clapper Rails and lots of wintering habitat for both species of Sharp-tailed Sparrows and other species of rails.

 Georgia is just far north enough (and with elevations up to 4,700 feet) to have many breeding species of warblers (24 total) and also such boreal species as Ruffed Grouse, Red Crossbill and Northern Saw-Whet Owl.
 It is far south enough to have important wintering populations of such species as Black-crowned and Yellow-crowned Night-Herons, Tree Swallow, White-eyed Vireo, Henslow’s Sparrow and Baltimore Oriole.
 The Greater race of the Sandhill Crane has important wintering habitat at Grand Bay near Valdosta and in the Okefenokee Swamp; both of these sites also have small breeding populations of the non-migratory Florida Sandhill Crane.
 Winter birding is particularly exciting along the coast, where 2 or 3 Christmas Bird Count circles frequently record 140 species or more in a day.